Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Security/System and Security.md

 # Login, System and Security

 Stirling PDF allows customization of system and security settings.
-For security features to be enabled, you must use the security jar.
-For Docker users, this means setting `DISABLE_ADDITIONAL_FEATURES` to `false` via an environment variable.
+Login, SSO, teams and audit logging need a build that includes them - see [Authentication Setup](#authentication-setup) below for which builds those are.

 ## Basic Security Settings

-- `enableLogin`: Enables or disables the login functionality (only available in Stirling-PDF-with-login.jar or when `DISABLE_ADDITIONAL_FEATURES=false`)
+- `enableLogin`: Enables or disables login in a build that includes the security module
 - `defaultLocale`: Set the default language (e.g. 'de-DE', 'fr-FR', etc)
 - `googlevisibility`: 'true' to allow Google visibility (via robots.txt), 'false' to disallow
 - `xFrameOptions`: Controls whether your instance can be embedded in an iframe.
 Set to `DENY` to prevent clickjacking.
 Use `SAMEORIGIN` only if you embed the UI in your own application.